Takamasa-Fukase/AR-GunMan/README.md

 # AR-GunMan

-AR-GunMan is excellent intuitive shooting game application wrote in Swift with ARKit and CoreMotion.
+AR-GunMan is an excellent intuitive shooting game application written in Swift with ARKit and CoreMotion.
 I promise you that your boring days at home would be extreme sensational.

 # Demo